luugiathuy/luugiathuy.github.io/_posts/2011-03-05-simple-web-proxy-python.md

 layout: post
 title: Simple Web Proxy Python
 description:
   A simple web proxy written in Python.
-The client sends all its requests to the proxy instead of sending requests directly to the server.
+Client sends all requests to the proxy instead of directly to the server.
 The proxy then opens a connection to the server, and passes on the client’s request.
 categories:
 - Python
 tags: